alextfife/COVID19-RAMVAC-Activator-Switch/README.md

 # COVID-AirLock

-#Error: There has been an issue with the tracing on these, will update once testing has been done.
+# NOTICE: There has been an issue with the tracing on these, will update once testing has been done.
 Transfering from kiCAD to EasyEDA removed some traces.

 Dental Office Air Filter Printed Circuit Board (PCB) Activation Switch.
 Inspired by the events of COVID-19.